Cairo-Dock/cairo-dock-core/README.md

  - Tracking virtual desktops / workspaces is not supported.
  - Dialogs flicker sometimes (although this seems to happen on X11 too in some cases).
  - EGL rendering under Wayland relies on an officially unsupported interface in GTK (i.e. it uses [gtk_widget_set_double_buffered()](https://developer.gnome.org/gtk3/stable/GtkWidget.html#gtk-widget-set-double-buffered) which is only supported on X11); in practice it works well at least with GTK versions 3.22.30 and 3.24.33 on Wayfire and Sway.
- - EGL / OpenGL does not work on KWin (complains about some layer-shell surfaces having a zero size set; this might be related to the above point), run the dock with the `-c` switch.
+ - EGL / OpenGL does not work on older KWin versions (5.20).
+An error message complains about some layer-shell surfaces having a zero size set; this might be related to the above point.
+Run the dock with the `-c` switch.
- - On KWin, clicking on the active app to minimize it does not work most of the time (minimizing from the menu works).
  - Wayland protocols should not be included directly as header files, but should be created dynamically by running `wayland-scanner` as part of the build process.
 I don't know how to do this with CMake.